-The table below reflects the compensation granted to our five most highly compensated office holders during or with respect to the year ended December 31, 2021.
-All amounts reported in the table reflect the cost to the company, as recognized in our financial statements for the year ended December 31, 2021.
+The table below reflects the compensation granted to our five most highly compensated office holders during or with respect to the year ended December 31, 2022.
+All amounts reported in the table reflect the cost to the company, as recognized in our financial statements for the year ended December 31, 2022.

-Name of Officer Position of Officer Compensation for services (USD) (1) Benefits and Equity- Base salary Perquisites (2) Based (3) Total compensation Yitzhak Nissan (4) Chairman of the Board 334,345 - - 334,345 Eli Yaffe Chief Executive Officer 312,737 287,381 87,354 687,472 Alon Mualem (5) Chief Financial Officer 143,088 106,797 14,035 263,920 Yitzhak Zemach VP Operations 134,847 93,061 18,209 246,117 Oriel Sallary Vice President of Worldwide Sales and Marketing 123,178 65,927 2,216 191,321
+Name of Officer Position of Officer Compensation for s ervices (USD) (1) Base salary Benefits and Perquisites (2) Equity- Based (3) Total compensation Yitzhak Nissan (4) Chairman of the Board 321,467 - - 321,467 Eli Yaffe Chief Executive Officer 305,202 338,383 82,964 726,549 Ron Freund Chief Financial Officer 167,933 125,608 8,040 301,580 Yitzhak Zemach VP Operations 150,783 118,177 23,308 292,269 Oriel Sallary Vice President of Worldwide Sales and Marketing 133,054 76,601 2,216 211,871

-- (1) Cash compensation amounts denominated in NIS were converted into U.S. dollars at the rate of NIS 3.23 per \$1.00 (the average exchange rate in 2021). - (2) Amounts reported in this column include benefits and perquisites, including those mandated by applicable law.
+(1) Cash compensation amounts denominated in NIS were converted into U.S. dollars at the rate of NIS 3.36 per \$1.00 (the average exchange rate in 2022).

+- (2) Amounts reported in this column include benefits and perquisites, including those mandated by applicable law.
 Such benefits and perquisites may include, to the extent applicable, bonuses, car related expenses, managers' insurance and pension funds, payments to the National Insurance Institute, advanced education funds, medical insurance, vacation allowance and other customary benefits.
-Bonuses represent accrued but not yet paid bonus payments for 2021, based on several criteria, including revenues, profit, employees' safety, yield and on time deliveries. - benefits.
-Bonuses represent accrued but not yet paid bonus payments for 2021, based on several criteria, including revenues, profit, employees' safety, yield and on time deliveries.

-(3) Represents the equity-based compensation expenses recorded in the company's consolidated financial statements for the year ended December 31, 2021 based on the options' grant date fair value in accordance with accounting guidance for equity-based compensation. - (4) Paid to Nistec as management fees. - (5) Mr. Mualem resigned as our CFO effective January 1, 2022.
+Bonuses represent accrued but not yet paid bonus payments for 2022, based on several criteria, including revenues, profit, employees' safety, yield and on time deliveries. - (3) Represents the equity-based compensation expenses recorded in the company's consolidated financial statements for the year ended December 31, 2022 based on the options' grant date fair value in accordance with accounting guidance for equity-based compensation. - (4) Paid to Nistec as management fees. - C. Board Practices